New York Red Bulls: The third Supporters Shield and the Armas era (2018–2020)

-Assistant coach Chris Armas replaced Jesse Marsch, who left the franchise after three and a half seasons.
-The Red Bulls won their third Supporters' Shield in the 2018 season after winning their last five games to overtake Atlanta United in a tight race on the season's final day, setting what was then a record for points in a season and securing qualification for the 2019 CONCACAF Champions League.
-Atlanta got revenge on New York in the Eastern Conference Finals, which they won 3-1 over two legs after a controversial offside call that denied Wright-Phillips an away goal in the first leg.
+Initially, Armas continued to steer the ship well, as the Red Bulls won their third Supporters' Shield in the 2018 after winning their last five games to overtake Atlanta United in a tight race on the season's final day, while setting what was then a record for points in a season and securing qualification for the 2019 CONCACAF Champions League.
+Atlanta got revenge on New York in the Eastern Conference Finals, which they won 3–1 over two legs after a controversial offside call that denied Wright-Phillips an away goal in the first leg.

 Wright-Phillips became the fastest player to 100 MLS goals in the history of the league after scoring against DC United on July 25, 2018, all 100 scored with New York.
 The Englishman finished the season with 20 goals in the league, becoming the first player in MLS history to achieve the feat three times.

 Tyler Adams was sold to RB Leipzig in January 2019 for a sum of $3,000,000 and 33% of any future transfer earnings.

-New York stumbled through the 2019 season, with Wright-Phillips spending most of it injured, In his place, 20 other different Red Bulls registered at least a goal, a club record.
-After easing past Atlético Pantoja, their run in the 2019 CONCACAF Champions League was abruptly ended by Santos Laguna.
+New York stumbled through a middling 2019 season, with Wright-Phillips spending most of it injured.
+In his place, 20 different Red Bulls registered at least a goal, a club record when counting Wright-Phillips as 21.
+After easing past Atlético Pantoja, their run in the 2019 CONCACAF Champions League was abruptly ended by Santos Laguna in the quarterfinals.
 New York finished 6th in the East and despite holding a 3–1 lead at halftime, fell in the first round of the 2019 MLS Cup Playoffs to Philadelphia Union in extra time 4–3.

-Luis Robles and Bradley Wright-Phillips, the player who'd played the most times for the club in their history and the player who'd scored the most goals in their history, departed in the offseason.
+Luis Robles, the player who'd played the most times for the club in their history and Bradley Wright-Phillips, the player who'd scored the most goals in their history, departed in the offseason.

-Sean Davis was named the club's first homegrown captain ahead of the 2020 season, becoming the fifth native of New Jersey to wear the armband.
+Sean Davis became the club's first academy product to be named captain ahead of the 2020 season, the fifth native of New Jersey to wear the armband.

-Armas, having had a rough start to the COVID-19-impacted 2020 campaign (including a crashing out at the group stage of the MLS is Back Tournament) was formally released from his contract, along with assistant CJ Brown on September 4, 2020, via statement released from Kevin Thelwell, RBNY's Head of Sport who had come over in early 2020 from Wolverhampton Wanderers.
+Armas, having had a rough start to the COVID-19-impacted 2020 campaign – including a crashing out at the group stage of the MLS is Back Tournament – was formally released from his contract, along with assistant CJ Brown on September 4, 2020, via statement released from Kevin Thelwell, RBNY's Head of Sport who had come over in early 2020 from Wolverhampton Wanderers.
 Bradley Carnell was named as interim manager the day after.

+The second half of the 2020 season was notable for the emergence of teenage midfielder Caden Clark, who scored on his debut, second appearance and postseason debut.
+Clark was sold to RB Leipzig, though he was loaned back to New York in the two seasons to follow.
+New York recovered to an extent, qualifying for the playoffs under Carnell.